Irish mob: West End Gang

-The West End Gang is one of Canada's most influential organized crime groups.
-Active since the early 1900s and still active today, their rise to notoriety did not begin until the 1960s when they were known simply as the "Irish gang".
+The West End Gang is one of Canada's most influential organised crime groups.
+Active since the early 1950s and still active today, their rise to notoriety did not begin until the 1960s when they were known simply as the "Irish gang".
 Their criminal activities were focused on, but not restricted to, the west side of Montreal.
 Most of the gang's earnings in the early days were derived from truck hijackings, home invasions, kidnapping, protection racket, drug trafficking, extortion and armed robbery.

 The gang, which is dominated by – but not exclusively limited to – members of Irish descent, began to move into the drug trade in the 1970s.
 They began to import hashish and cocaine and developed important contacts in the United States, South America and Europe with some members working out of Florida.

 Since that time, the gang has formulated ties to the Montreal Mafia, the Cosa Nostra, the Hells Angels, and Colombian cartels.

 Fiction

 Films

-Irish mobsters appeared as characters in the early "gangster" films of the 1930s and film noir of the 1940s.
+Irish mobsters appeared as characters in many early gangster films of the 1930s and film noir of the 1940s.
 These roles are often identified with actors such as James Cagney, Pat O'Brien, Frank McHugh, Ralph Bellamy, Spencer Tracy, Lynne Overman, and Frank Morgan (although Bellamy, Morgan and Overman were not of Irish descent), as well as stars including Humphrey Bogart and Edward G. Robinson.